-Open Space Preservation
+16.7.8 Open Space Preservation

-Many communities are now recognizing the value of "open space," i.e. vacant land and land without significant structural development.
+Many communities recognize the value of "open space", i.e. vacant land and land without significant structural development.
 A good way for a municipality to assess the importance of its open space resources is to produce an open space plan or to include an assessment of open space resources as part of its comprehensive plan.
-Here, a community decides how to categorize its open space resources, examine their use and function within the community, set priorities for their protection, and consider the best way to use and protect open spaces.
-When a community has identified its open space resources, it can develop policies to protect them.
-Those policies should be expressed in the open space plan and in the community's comprehensive plan, along with the maps showing open spaces.
-Once this has been done, it is important to ensure that the open space policies of the comprehensive plan are implemented through the municipality's land use controls.
+Here, a municipality decides how to categorize its open space resources, examine their use and function in the municipality, identify priority areas to be protected, and consider the best means of land conservation.
+When a municipality has identified its open space resources, it can develop policies to protect them.
+Those policies should be expressed in the open space plan and/or in the municipality's comprehensive plan, along with the maps showing open spaces.
+Once this has been done, it is important to ensure the open space policies of the comprehensive plan are implemented through the municipality's land use controls.

-Protection of Agricultural Land
+16.7.9 Protection of Agricultural Land

 One of the critical issues involved in land use planning decisions for agricultural uses is to ensure that agriculture protection deals primarily with the preservation of agriculture as an economic activity and not just as a use of open space.
 Traditionally, agricultural uses are part of large lot, low density, residential zoning districts.
-With increased residential development, however, conflicts between agricultural and residential uses have increased.
-Complaints about noise, odors, dust, chemicals, and slow-moving farm machinery may occupy enough of the resources of a farmer so as to have a negative impact on the viability of his or her farming activities.

 Article 25-AA of the Agriculture and Markets Law is intended to conserve and protect agricultural land for agricultural production and as a valued natural and ecological resource.
-Under this statute, territory can be designated as an agricultural district.
+Under this statute, collections of parcels can be designated as an agricultural district.
 To be eligible for designation, an agricultural district must be certified by the county for participation in the state program.
 Once a district is designated, participating farmers within it may receive reduced property assessments and relief from local nuisance claims and certain forms of local regulation.

 Agricultural district designation under Article 25-AA does not generally prescribe land uses.
-However, under section 305-a of Article 25-AA, municipalities are restricted from adopting regulations, applicable to farm operations in agricultural districts, that unreasonably restrict or regulate farm structures or practices, unless such regulations are directly related to the public health or safety (Agriculture and Markets Law, section 305-a(1); Town Law section 283-a; and Village Law section 7-739).
+However, under section 305-a of Article 25-AA, municipalities are restricted from adopting regulations, applicable to farm operations in agricultural districts, which unreasonably restrict or regulate farm structures or practices, unless such regulations are directly related to the public health or safety (Agriculture & Markets Law, section 305-a(1); Town Law section 283-a; Village Law section 7-739).
 The law also requires municipalities to evaluate and consider the possible impacts of certain projects on the functioning of nearby farms.